Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 q 0 – quantity of goods in the base period.

-2. Result indicators:
+2. Resulting indicators:

 Trade balance

-C t \u003d E t - And t (6.4)
+S t = E t – I t (6.4)

-where С t is the trade balance;
+where C t – trade balance;

-E t - the value of commodity exports;
+E t – value of commodity exports;

 If E > I – active balance, if E< И - пассивный баланс, Э = И – чистый баланс, нетто-баланс.

-I e / i< 100 - торговый баланс пассивный, I э/и >100 - active trading balance.
+I e/i< 100 - торговый баланс пассивный, I э/и >100 - active trade balance.

 1. The export price index is calculated:

-where P e is the export price index;
+where P e – export price index;

 2. The import price index is calculated:

-where P and is the import price index;
+where P and – import price index;

-j is the share of each i-th product in the total value of imports in the base year;
+y j is the share of each i-th product in the total value of imports in the base year;

-3. The terms of trade index is calculated:
+3. The “terms of trade” index is calculated:

-I = , (6.8)
+I u.t. = , (6.8)

-where I c.t. – index “terms of trade”;
+where I a.t. – “terms of trade” index;

 P e – export price index (in units of national or other currency);

-P and is the import price index.
+P and – import price index.

 (6.9)